Robles catch helps Nats hold on for 8-5 win over Braves - WHIZ News

 But the Nationals torched Matzek (2-2), who surrendered six hits and four runs — and committed a throwing error — while recording only a single out.

+“The fifth inning kind of got away from us,” Snitker said.
+“It snowballed there pretty quick.”

 Suero (1-0) earned the win with that big assist from Robles.
-Hudson was handed another three-run lead in the ninth, and this time he held on for his fifth save.
+Hudson was handed another three-run lead in the ninth, and this time he retired the side in order with two strikeouts to earn his fifth save.

+“I wanted to get him back out there as soon as possible,” Martinez said “It was good to see him throw the ball as well as he did.”

 TRAINER’S ROOM

 Nationals: 2B Starlin Castro will undergo surgery Friday to insert a pin in his broken right wrist.
 He still hopes to return before the end of the season.
-“They’re doing it this way because it will recover a lot quicker,” manager Dave Martinez said.
+“They’re doing it this way because it will recover a lot quicker,” Martinez said.
 “He said, ‘If you get to the playoffs, I’ll be back to help you guys.’
-That’s encouraging.” … LHP Sean Doolittle (left knee) reported no issues after throwing about 20 pitches off flat ground.
-If he doesn’t have any setbacks, Doolittle will advance to throw 10-12 pitches off a mound “and go from there,” Martinez said. … Washington still doesn’t have a prognosis for RHP Stephen Strasburg (right wrist), who will next be examined by a hand specialist.
-“I’ve not really heard definitively what’s going on,” Martiinez said.
-“They want to run more tests.”
+That’s encouraging.”

 Braves: OF Nick Markakis went on the 10-day injured list just before the start of the game after possibly being exposed to Covid-19.
 Markakis initially opted out of the season because of coronavirus concerns, only to change his mind and rejoin the Braves a couple of weeks ago.
-He was replaced on the active roster by OF Cristian Pache, one of the team’s top prospects.
+Atlanta called up OF Cristian Pache, one of the team’s top prospects.

 UP NEXT